hzhang20902/hzhang20902/README.md

 - 👀 I’m interested in learning and building technologies that can benefit the community at large,
 - especially [independent music endeavors](https://www.youtube.com/watch?v=2xAy6lxBZLY).
 -
-- 🌱 I’m currently learning all the nuances in
+- 🌱 I’m currently an ensemble director and guitar instructor at Philadelphia's historic and only institution for jazz,
-- the rabbitholes of fullstack development, such as:
+- [the Clef Club](https://clefclubofjazz.org/).
+I am also learning all the nuances in the rabbitholes of fullstack development, such as:
 -
 - Threejs, GLTF, Blender, React Three Fiber/Drei
 - ReactJs